DjangoGirls/tutorial/django_admin/README.md

 ![Login page](images/login_page2.png)

+In order to log in you need to create a *superuser* - a user which has control over everything on the site.
+Go back to you command-line and type `python manage.py createsuperuser`, press enter and type your username (lowercase, no spaces), email address and password when you're asked for them.
+The output should look like this (where username and email should be your own ones):

+    (myvenv) ~/djangogirls$ python manage.py createsuperuser
+    Username: admin
+    Email address: admin@admin.com
+    Password:
+    Password (again):
+    Superuser created successfully.

-You should use the username and password you chose when you were creating a database (in the __Starting Django project__ chapter).
-After logging in, you should see the Django admin dashboard.
+Return to your browser and log in with the superuser's credentials you chose, you should see the Django admin dashboard.

 ![Django admin](images/django_admin3.png)